Building with Matchbox DAGs¶

 model_class

-) - Configuration
+) - Configuration settings (

-for the algorithm - A
+) for the algorithm - Optionally, a

 truth